 The template for this table can be found in the "Table 1.2" tab of the Excel Tables workbook (Attachment B refers).
+Note the template has been updated on 15 September 2020.

 The Budget measures section primarily highlights new government decisions supporting the 2020-21 Appropriations Bills.